sleepyjaree/cdp/source/COMP271/organization.rst

 Computer Equipment
 ++++++++++++++++++
-You will need access to a desktop or laptop computer with a simple text editor and a Java compiler. `BlueJ <https://www.bluej.org/>`_ is a convenient tool, called an Integrated Development Environment (IDE), that combines text editing and the Java Virtual Machine.
-As the course progresses we will migrate to IntelliJ, a more sophisticated and comprehensive IDE.
+You will need access to a desktop or laptop computer with a simple text editor and a Java compiler.
+Integrated Development Environments (IDEs) like `BlueJ <https://www.bluej.org/>`_  and `IntelliJ IDEA <https://www.jetbrains.com/idea/>`_, are fine too, as is any other environment you are proficient with.

 .. include:: ../shared/groundRules.rst